Dev

 FAQ

-How do I use the generated JSON in Postman?
+how do I use generated mock JSON in Postman or Insomnia

-Does the generator create nested objects or just flat key-value pairs?
+does the generated JSON include nested objects or just flat fields

-Are the UUIDs and timestamps in the output valid?
+are the UUIDs and timestamps in the output actually valid

 Yes.
-IDs follow the UUID v4 format and timestamps are valid ISO 8601 strings, so they parse correctly in JavaScript, Python, and most other runtimes without modification.
-This means you can drop the output into real code paths during testing without format errors.
+IDs follow UUID v4 format and timestamps are valid ISO 8601 strings, so they parse correctly in JavaScript, Python, and most runtimes without modification.
+You can drop the output into real code paths during testing without format errors or coercion.